pybamm-team/BattBot/CONTRIBUTING.md

 # Contributing to PyBaMM-Twitter-Bot

-All contributions in this repository are welcome, please have a look at the guidelines below for smoother contributions.
+All contributions to this repository are welcomed, please have a look at the guidelines below for smoother contributions.
 Some of the guidelines (which are common) have been picked up from the [PyBaMM](https://github.com/pybamm-team/PyBaMM/blob/develop/CONTRIBUTING.md) repository.

 ## Pre-installation